dotnet/dotNext/docs/features/cluster/raft.md

 1. Declare class that is responsible for communication with leader node using custom messages
     1. This class aggregates reference to `IDataEngine`
     1. This class encapsulates logic for messaging with leader node
-    1. This class acting as controller for API exposed to external clients
+    1. This class acting as a controller for API exposed to external clients
     1. Use `IRaftCluster.ApplyReadBarrierAsync` to ensure that the node is fully synchronized with the leader node
     1. Use `IRaftCluster.ReplicateAsync` for write operations
 1. Expose data manipulation methods from class described above to clients using selected network transport
 1. Implement duplicates elimination logic for write requests from clients
 1. Call `ReplayAsync` method which is inherited from `MemoryBasedStateMachine` class at application startup.
-This step is not need if you're using Raft implementation for ASP.NET Core.
+This step is not needed if you're using Raft implementation for ASP.NET Core.

 `ForceReplicationAsync` method doesn't provide strong guarantees that the log entry at the specified index will be replicated and committed on return.
 A typical code for processing a new log entry from the client might be look like this:
 ```csharp